Exact Sciences Corporation

 What are the main risks of holding EXAS?

-Based on the provided information, here are the key risks of holding EXAS:
+Based on the provided information, here are the key risks of holding Exact Sciences (EXAS):

 What is the price forecast for EXAS in 2026?

-Based on the provided data, here is a forecast for Exact Sciences (EXAS) through 2026.
+Based on a comprehensive analysis of Exact Sciences' financials and strategic positioning, here is a forecast for EXAS stock through 2026.